Container Orchestration Definition

 The Docker container orchestration tool, also known as Docker Swarm, can package and run applications as containers, find existing container images from others, and deploy a container on a laptop, server or cloud (public cloud or private).
 Docker container orchestration requires one of the simplest configurations.

-Kubernetes container orchestration allows container clustering via a container orchestration engine.
+Orchestration in container services for Kubernetes allows container clustering via a container orchestration engine.
 Kubernetes has declarative management that hides complexity, and is open source so you can run it anywhere.

 Benefits of Containerized Orchestration Tools